dekuNukem/bob_cassette_rewinder/README.md

 And remember its internet connectivity?
 Yep, the whole reason is that it can reorder more cassettes automatically when it runs low, just like those HP inkjet printers.

 It is clear that Daan Tech are banking on the convenience of subscription models.
-Now I'm sure a lot of people would have no problem with that, but personally, I can think of a few better uses of my £174 than on dishwasher detergents.
+I'm sure a lot of people have no problem with that, but personally, I can think of a few better uses of my £174 than on dishwasher detergents.

 Another point to consider is what happens if they went bust?
 No more cassettes, and now you have a fancy paperweight, like so many unnecessarily-smart appliances before it.